 Benefits to the Nation's Economy

-- In total, SBLF participants have increased their small business lending by $10.4 billion over a $36.5 billion baseline2, and by $1.4 billion over the prior quarter.
+- As of Q3 2016, current SBLF participants have increased their small business lending by $3.3 billion over a $3.7 billion baseline.

 For more information on the results of the program, including institution-specific information on changes in small business lending, please read the latest reports in Program Reports.